Sukanya807/MechaCar_Statistical_Analysis/README.md

 Therefore, we can conclude that something has gone wrong with Manufacturing Lot 3 that is resulting in the production troubles.
 The company needs to inspect the suspension coils from Manufacturing Lot 3.

+## Deliverable 4 - Study Design: MechaCar vs Competition

+##### Metrics

+The goal is to design a statistical study to improve vehicle performance of the MechaCar vehicles against vehicles by other manufactureres.
+Although there are many, one important metric that I think might interest consumers and motivate them to buy from Mechacar instead of other manufacturers is the Resale Value of the car.

+##### Null & Alternative Hypothesis

+H<sub>0</sub> : There is no statistically significant difference between resale value mean of Mechacar vehicles and other competitors

+H<sub>a</sub> : There is a statistically significant difference between the resale value mean of Mechacar vehicles and other competitors